 - Celebrate the New Year earlier.
 This one’s a bit of a cheat, but most of the younger set won’t be able to make it to midnight anyway.
 How about a countdown to 8pm instead?
 The kids still get to count down, and there’s plenty of time to put them to bed afterward and ring in the New Year again at midnight.
 (I’ve also seen this done as Noon Year’s Eve.)

 - Let Netflix help you count down to “midnight” on demand.
 As in years past, Netflix is streaming a selection of 2-3 minute NYE countdowns featuring characters from favourite kids’ shows like All Hail King Julien, Spirit Riding Free, Skylanders Academy, Beat Bugs, Tales of Arcadia, and Fuller House.
-Starting December 26th, search for “countdowns” to find their collection of fun character countdowns for December 31st.
+Search for “countdowns” to find their collection of fun character countdowns for December 31st.
 This way you can count down to the New Year at any time and tuck the kids into bed early.

 - Have a dance party and cut loose!

 - Set up a juice bar with fruit juices, sparkling water, orange slices, maraschino cherries, and whatever else you can think of for some mixology fun.
 Serve your drinks in plastic champagne flutes from the dollar store for an extra touch of elegance.

 - Make it a retro New Year’s party.
 Dig out that old maxi skirt or slip dress and party like it’s 1999!
 Or like it’s the 80s!
 Or whatever year, really.
 Dressing up is fun at any age.

 - Go outside and bang on those pots with a wooden spoon at the stroke of midnight!
 This was my favourite part of New Year’s Eve as a kid.
 When else is it perfectly acceptable for your offspring to be as loud and obnoxious as possible?